Reduced-order modeling of unsteady fluid flow using neural network ensembles

 Physics-based numerical simulation has become an indispensable tool in engineering and scientific applications, allowing for accurate representations of complex physical phenomena.
 Physical simulations are formulated as sets of governing equations, typically in the form of parameterized partial differential equations (PDEs) that are discretized over a computational domain.
 Simulations often involve a set of design parameters $\bm{\mu}$ that govern aspects such as boundary conditions, the geometry of the computational domain, and physical properties.
 In tasks like design optimization, where numerous simulations are run for different designs, it is important to achieve high accuracy, or fidelity.
 However, high-fidelity simulation comes at a large computational cost, and this can lead to a bottleneck in the design optimization process.

-Employing reduced-order models (ROMs) is a prevalent strategy to mitigate this high computational cost.
-By utilizing a limited set of training data from computed high-fidelity simulations, ROMs construct a low-dimensional surrogate model that can be evaluated in real-time and provide accurate full-order model approximations at unseen designs within the parameter space covered by the training data.
-ROMs significantly reduce the degrees of freedom of the full-order model through the use of a low-dimensional embedding that can be effectively mapped back to the full-order state.
-ROMs consist of two stages: an offline stage, which is computationally intensive, involving the computation of high-fidelity solutions by solving the full-order model (FOM) to generate data snapshots and train the low-dimensional surrogate model, and an online stage, where the model is used to approximate solutions at desired points.
+Employing reduced-order models (ROMs) is a prevalent strategy to mitigate this high computational cost~\cite{lucia2004reduced}.
+By utilizing a limited set of training data from computed high-fidelity simulations, ROMs construct a low-dimensional surrogate model that can be evaluated in real-time and provide accurate full-order model (FOM) approximations at unseen designs within the parameter space covered by the training data.
+ROMs significantly reduce the degrees of freedom of the FOM through the use of a low-dimensional embedding that can be effectively mapped back to the full-order state, leading to a substantial decrease in computational cost.
+ROMs consist of two stages: an offline stage, which is computationally intensive, involving the computation of high-fidelity solutions by solving the FOM to generate data snapshots and train the low-dimensional surrogate model, and an online stage, where the model is used to approximate solutions at desired points.